Comprendre les cartes graphiques pour les portables de jeux

-Lower-end Radeon cards get just a two letter/number designation (AMD RadeonTM R4, for example), while the faster Radeon RX series uses three-number IDs (as in AMD Radeon RX 570 or RX 590).
-There's also a more advanced Radeon Vega series, with models such as AMD Radeon Vega8 and Vega10.
+Lower-end Radeon cards get just a two letter/number designation (AMD RadeonTM R4, for example), while the most recent Radeon RX series uses four-number IDs (as in AMD Radeon RX 5500 or RX 5700).
+There's also an integrated graphics option on AMD Ryzen CPUs known as the Radeon Vega series, with models such as AMD Radeon Vega8 and Vega10.

 Lenovo gaming laptops

 Notre Lenovo Legion line of gaming laptops is designed for serious PC gamers, with some of the best hardware configurations on the market.
 You can also find - or custom-configure - game-ready Portables ThinkPad and ultraportable IdeaPad models.

 No matter what Lenovo gaming laptop you select, it's a great time to be an on-the-go gamer.
 Laptop graphics cards used to lag behind their desktop and tower counterparts.
 But no more.
 The latest laptop graphics options from NVIDIA and AMD are highly competitive - just like you.